On Caratheodory theorem for open discrete unclosed mappings: Introduction

 \section{Introduction}

-In the theory of quasiconformal mappings and mappings with finite distortion, a special place is occupied by theorems on the equicontinuity of mappings in the closure of a domain.
-In particular, the following result is true, see, for example, , see~\cite[Theorem~3.1]{NP}.
+A classical result of Carath\'{e}odory asserts the possibility of a continuous extension to the boundary of conformal mappings in terms of prime ends.
+In particular, the following theorem holds; see, for example, \cite[Theorem~9.4]{CL}.